Fish Creek Community Forest

 Wildlife encounters are common in this area and moose are known to frequent the trails.
 Please remember these tips while using the trails:

-- Avoid surprising wildlife by making noise or traveling in a group
+- Avoid surprising wildlife by making noise or travelling in a group

 - Stay away from an animal’s feeding site